legion1318/Creeper/README.md

-# Creeper
+# CreeperScanner

-Creeper Scanner is a network open ports scanner tool based on nmap which basically scans all the open ports of a targer IP or HOSTNAME It is written in Python
+Creeper Scanner is a network open ports scanner tool which basically scans all the open ports of a targer IP or HOSTNAME It is written in Python using python3-nmap

-Supported on LINUX

-Tested on LINUX

-Installion:-
+#Installation

+To install the necessary dependencies

+1. Clone the repository:

 git clone https://github.com/legion1318/Creeper.git

-sudo apt install python3-nmap

-cd Creeper/
+2. cd Creeper

+3. give the permission
 chmod +x creeper.py

+4. execute
 python3 creeper.py